 - The visuals – whether you choose to use animated (video) or static visuals, as with your headline, it should be relevant to the message and the users’ interest.

 - The call-to-action – this should be quite visible, and obvious.
 And again it should relate to the users interest, and personalised a bit in relation to their past visit.

 - The ad copy – brief and to the point.
 Now is not the time for an essay.
 Ads on Facebook do give you more leeway in terms of how much copy you can include, but if it doesn’t grab their attention straight away, they’re not going to pause – and click.

 and compare each of these points with the same on the ads that are performing.
-And remember you won’t always need to optimise each aspect of an underperforming ad.
+And remember you won’t always need to optimize each aspect of an underperforming ad.

-Even though dynamic ads are generated dynamically according to any products a visitors has viewed on your site, you would still need to provide some of the details that would be included in the ad, so optimisation of ads applies to dynamic retargeting too.
+Even though dynamic ads are generated dynamically according to any products a visitor has viewed on your site, you would still need to provide some of the details that would be included in the ad, so optimization of ads applies to dynamic retargeting too.

-Amazon is pretty good at cross selling products in their catalogue.
+Amazon is pretty good at cross-selling products in their catalog.
 Whenever you look at any product, you have a small carousel below it of items that customers bought together with the item you’re viewing.
 Admittedly the pairings are sometimes a little off, but you can do something similar with retargeting.
-Identify products in your catalogue that are frequently bought together, or that work together, and – using the burn code mentioned earlier – when a customer buys one item, shift them into a segment to promote a complementary product.
+Identify products in your catalog that are frequently bought together, or that work together, and – using the burn code mentioned earlier – when a customer buys one item, shift them into a segment to promote a complementary product.
 But don’t show them ads for this until a week or two after they converted.

 Retargeting makes your online advertising more powerful, and more likely to deliver better results than traditional online advertising.
-However, it doesn’t replace the need for traditional advertising, which you use to reach customers who aren’t aware of your brand, nor does it replace the need for analysing results, monitoring return on investment, and identifying optimisation opportunities.
+However, it doesn’t replace the need for traditional advertising, which you use to reach customers who aren’t aware of your brand, nor does it replace the need for analyzing results, monitoring return on investment, and identifying optimization opportunities.